Pop101/Tweets2Cash/README.md

 * [My implementation](https://github.com/Pop101/Lemon) of [Lemon.markets](lemon.markets)' api

 ## Setup
-To run this project, simply download it and install the requirements with `pip3 install -r requirements.txt`.
+To run this project, simply download it and install the requirements with `pip3 install -r requirements.txt`. <br>
-Then, specify your api-keys for both lemon.markets and twitter in `./config.yml` Now, just run it with python3!
+Then, specify your api-keys for both lemon.markets and twitter in `./config.yml` <br>
+Now, just run it with python3! <br>
 <b>Running in a screen or as a backround process is recommended</b>

 ## Config